EEEEEEEEEEEEEEEEEEEIEEEEEEEEEEEEEEEEEE/BOSE-SOUNDTOUCH/README.md

 ![Screenshot](bose3.png)
 ![Screenshot](bose5.png)

-#### Choose your "Update.stu" file and hit upload - Upgrade will tale ~3 minutes, once done browse to your bose soundtouch devices IP address and hit upload - Upgrade will date ~3 minutes, once done browse to your bose soundtouch devices IP address
+#### Choose your "Update.stu" file and hit upload - Upgrade will take ~3 minutes, once done browse to your bose soundtouch devices IP address and hit upload - Upgrade will date ~3 minutes, once done browse to your bose soundtouch devices IP address

 #### A simple portscan gives us the result below: